 See a board-certified dermatologist if you've been dealing with painful pimples for more than a month and at-home or over-the-counter treatments aren't helping, Lester recommends.
 These could be signs of cystic acne, a severe type of inflammatory acne that can be difficult to treat at home.

 Your doctor may opt to use a corticosteroid injection to quickly shrink the cyst or open up the cyst to drain it, the Cleveland Clinic says.
-They may also recommend trying prescription-strength topical creams to clear up smaller blemishes and help keep new ones from forming.
+They may also recommend trying prescription-strength topical creams or oral pills to clear up smaller blemishes and help keep new ones from forming.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.